FabEdge/fabedge/docs/user-guide.md

    Kind:         Cluster
    Spec:
      Token:   eyJhbGciOi--omitted--4PebW68A
    ```

-   > Note: Within validity period, the token is used to initialize the member cluster.

-3. Deploy the FabEdge in a member cluster using the token generated in the first step.
-The operator of the member cluster reports the connector information of the cluster to the host cluster .
+3. Deploy FabEdge in the member cluster using the token.

    ```yaml
    # kubectl get cluster beijing -o yaml